leo-editor/leo-editor/leo/doc/demo.md

 Demo_1(c).start(g.findNodeInTree(c, p, 'demo1-commands'))
 ```

 As shown above, subclasses of the Demo class may define **setup** and **teardown** methods.
-The demo class executes demo.setup just before the first demo script, and executes demo.teardown just after the last demo script.
+The demo class calls demo.setup(p) just before the first demo script, and calls demo.teardown() just after the last demo script.

 **Important**: The Demo class executes demo scripts *in the present outline*.
 As shown above, demo scripts may create new outlines, thereby changing the meaning of c.
 It is up to the demo scripts themselves to handle such complications.